Pelton Fell: Location

-Features
+Amenities

 Pelton Fell is primarily residential.
 It has a small village shop, a doctor's surgery, and a community centre called the Brockwell Centre.
 There is a hotel at the far west end of the village called The Moorings, opened in April 2007, which also has a restaurant and bar.
 This area west of the village is traditionally referred to as Hett Hills, and there are several businesses in the area bearing this name.

 The Pelton Fell working men's club was closed and demolished in March 2008, several years after the Colliery Inn was also closed and demolished.
 The small industrial estate Stella Gill was established to the north of the village in the late 1980s and primarily provides start up premises for small businesses.

 A substantial portion of the village is made up of pre- and post-Second World War council housing, many of which (particularly in the north of the village) have been purchased under the Right to Buy scheme.
 The village is split into two sides by a wooded embankment locally called "The Battery", near which the Twizell Burn flows.
 On the Station Lane (northern) side is Pelton Fell Memorial Park, which includes a war memorial, tennis courts, children's play area, and a bowling green.

 Pelton Fell Football Club is situated just off Station Lane, on the opposite side to the Memorial Park.